 was blended with 2-part epoxy putty.

 The snout had a very rounded shape which made the face look like an old shoe with teeth.
-The upper jaw was made narrower and the snout was re-sculpted with epoxy putty to more closely resemble T-Rex depictions in other paintings by Knight.
+The upper jaw was tapered towards the front and the snout was re-sculpted with epoxy putty to more closely resemble T-Rex depictions in other paintings by Knight.

 The T-Rex's skin was originally wrinkled like an elephant's, similar to the appearance of the skin on the Triceratops.
 The wrinkles were filled in with putty and smoothed out.
 The skin was then re-textured with layers of paint to more closely resemble the Tyrannosaurus in Knight's painting.